logicality/personaForge/README.md

 This response includes many inaccuracies and extrapolations not supported by ESSC's actual offerings.

 **Summary and Recommendation**
 The Model Response with Context is more accurate but requires corrections regarding the founding year and certain overstated claims.
-The Model Response without Context has significant factual inaccuracies and appears to describe a generic community center rather than ESSC.
+The Model Response without Context has significant factual inaccuracies and appears to **describe a generic community center rather than ESSC**.

 If refining for accuracy, start with the Model Response with Context and correct the errors for a stronger and reliable overview.